All Posts

 Learn to read between the lines

 How people “feel” about your brand is going to be reflected in data from customer (and non-customer) research but often requires some reading between the lines.
 It’s common for customers to respond to product or service issues in a customer satisfaction survey (CSAT), but how do they feel?
 Do they trust you?
 Do they think of you as a caring and important part of the community while they think of the big banks as faceless juggernauts who just care about profit?
-If you are not regularly in touch with the ebb and flow of customer sentiment, you may be sacrificing what’s special and defensible about your brand, and it’s time to schedule regular customer check-ins.
+If you’re not regularly in touch with the ebb and flow of customer sentiment, you may be sacrificing what’s special and defensible about your brand.
+Schedule regular customer check-ins.
 Biannual CSATs are also excellent ways to measure the more intangible effects of your marketing efforts and should be a permanent practice.

 Measure your brand beyond your existing customers